Built-in Plugin

 false

-Inserts additional build parameters during build (--build-arg $key=$value
+Inserts additional build arguments during build (--build-arg $key=$value

 ).
-When value is null, only adds key (--build-arg $key
+If the value is null, only the key is added (--build-arg $key

 ).